top of page

 1. Help children explore the shapes in the world around them as well as the shapes they can make with their bodies.

-2. Strengthen gross motor skills, core muscles, and mind-body connect and awareness.
+2. Strengthen gross motor skills, core muscles, and mind-body connection and awareness.

 3. Understand visual association with body movements.